 Voice search and local search go together like a toddler’s hands and mittens.
-In my recent local SEO service trends for 2018 roundup with industry experts, local voice search was a common theme.
+In my recent local SEO service trends and tips for 2019 roundup with industry experts, local voice search was a common theme.

-Consumers are being trained by the likes of Amazon and Apple to simply shout out their needs and expect expedited local solutions to accommodate them.
+Consumers are being trained by the likes of Amazon and Apple to just shout out their needs and expect expedited local solutions to accommodate them.

 The question for online marketers has now become, “will my goods or services fill the need?”

 Voice search optimization is a hot topic that I will break down in another article.

 It is most certainly a question many online marketers are now asking themselves and maybe even aloud.

 Local voice search is an interruptive consumer behavior based on questions and answers that are changing the way traditional optimization is approached.